sabrinandrade/stores-rest-api-test/README.md

 # Stores REST Api

-This is built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy.
+This is built with Flask, Flask-RESTful, Flask-JWT, and Flask-SQLAlchemy